 Understanding the virus

-Lots of the research carried out so far also only tells us about the early stages of the pandemic.
-Since then, scientists and doctors have developed a better understanding of how to treat coronavirus.
+Lots of the research carried out so far also only tells us about the early stages of the pandemic in 2020.
+Since then, scientists and doctors have developed a better understanding of how to treat coronavirus and everyone with diabetes has been offered a vaccine.

-People in intensive care in hospital are about 50% less likely to die now compared to earlier in the year.
-This means the risk of dying from the virus for everyone has already become lower.
+This means the risk of dying from the virus for everyone has become much lower.

 We know that you may have more questions about coronavirus and diabetes, so we’ve taken a look at the research to bring you the key things to know.
 Find out more about: